PecanProject/betydbdoc-dataentry/adding_metadata_betydb_yaba.md

 ## BETYdb-YABA and Python Client Library

 BETYdb-YABA and its python client library provides an automated bulk upload to many BETYdb tables.
 API endpoints have been implemented to upload data to respective tables.
-For more information, see the BETYdb-YABA [README](https://github.com/PecanProject/BETYdb-YABA/blob/master/README.md) and [swagger documentation](https://app.swaggerhub.com/apis-docs/y51/bet-ydb_yaba/1.0.5).
+For more information, see the BETYdb-YABA [README](https://github.com/PecanProject/BETYdb-YABA/blob/master/README.md){target="_blank"}.

 Here are some examples of how to hit Experiments and Sites endpoints: